-Students who have not graduated from high school whose Composite Standard Score on the American College Test (ACT) places them at the 99th percentile of all students using Oklahoma norms (Composite Standard Score of 30 or above), or whose combined Verbal and Mathematical score on the Scholastic Aptitude Test places them at the 99th percentile of all students using national norms may apply for full enrollment at a college or university of The Oklahoma State System of Higher Education.
-The college or university will determine admissibility based on test scores, evaluation of the student's level of maturity and ability to function in the adult college environment, and whether the experience will be in the best interest of students intellectually and socially.
+Students who have not graduated from high school whose final composite standard score on the ACT demonstrate the probability of success in college level work may apply for full enrollment at a college or university in the State System.
+The college or university President or designee will determine admissibility based on test scores, evaluation of the student's level of maturity and ability to function in the adult college environment, and whether the experience will be in the best interest of the student intellectually and socially.